Scuba gas planning: Selection of appropriate cylinders

+Number

 The fundamental decision in choice of cylinders is whether the entire gas supply for the dive is to be carried in one set, or is to be divided into more than one set for different parts of the dive.
 Diving with a single cylinder is logistically simple, and makes all the gas available for breathing throughout the dive, but can not take advantage of optimising the breathing gas for decompression, or having an independent emergency supply that does not rely on the presence of a dive buddy where and when needed.
 A single cylinder puts the diver in a position of dependence on the buddy for alternative breathing gas in case of an emergency cutting off the main air supply, unless the option of a free ascent is acceptable.

-Diving with multiple cylinders is done for three basic reasons, or a combination of the three.
+Diving with multiple cylinders is done for three basic procedural reasons, or a combination of the three.